tonywalker1/hinder/README.md

 ### Platforms

-* Debian Stable (The reference platform for all development.)
+* Debian (The reference platform for all development.)
+  * Debian 10 (Buster)
+  * Debian 11 (Bullseye)

-See the [docker directory](./docker) for tools to create containers (via Docker or Podman) with everything you need to build this library.
+See the [container directory](./container) for tools to create containers (via Docker or Podman) with everything you need to build this library.
 If you have trouble building this library on your Linux distribution, let me know by opening an issue.
 BUT, if you can try, the reference container (Debian Stable).
+Documentation can be found in the [doc directory](./doc/contents.md).

 # Dependencies